 Bacteria cause urinary tract infections (UTIs), so doctors usually treat them with antibiotics.
-Other tips for managing UTIs include staying hydrated and urinating when necessary.
-People may also try cranberry juice and probiotics.
+Other tips for managing UTIs include staying hydrated, urinating when necessary, and trying cranberry juice and probiotics.

-People increasingly want to know whether there are non-antibiotic treatments for UTIs.
+People often want to know whether there are non-antibiotic treatments for UTIs.
 Below, we explore seven evidence-based home remedies for these infections.

 A quick look at UTI treatments

 UTIs are among the most common bacterial infections in the United States.
-They are especially prevalent in females, around
+They are especially prevalent in females, with 2022 research showing that

 - increased frequency and urgency of urination